Introduction and key legislation

 The CISO provides this support to ensure the prisoner is provided with the best opportunity to understand and effectively participate in the hearing.

-The OPA also offers advice and information on guardianship and administration applications to VCAT, powers of attorney and guardianship, and advocacy.
+The OPA also offers advice and information on guardianship and administration applications to VCAT, enduring powers of attorney and supportive attorneys, supported decision-making, the rights of people with disabilities, medical treatment decision-making, advance care directives, and advocacy.

 The OPA’s Community Education Program provides written materials and speakers.